rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

     | **Default for Publisher:** ``./resource/secure/pubkey.pem``
     | **Default for Subscriber:** ``./resource/secure/subkey.pem``

+.. _Test Parameters Only For Publishing Applications:

-Test Parameters Only for Publishing Applications
+Test Parameters Only For Publishing Applications
 -------------------------------------------------

 -  ``-batchSize <bytes>``